Does Tea Tree Oil Repel Ticks

 does tea tree oil repel ticksTea tree oil is extracted from the small elongated leaves of the Tea Tree (botanical name Melaleuca alternifolia) by using steam distillation.

-There are over 100 different plant-produced compounds that work together in tea tree oil to give the oil its biocidal properties, which are effective against insects and ticks.
+There are over 100 different substances that work together in tea tree oil and give the oil its biocidal properties that are effective against insects and ticks.

 Tea tree oil is inexpensive and non-toxic when used externally as recommended.
 It must NOT be taken internally and is NOT recommended for children.
 Always read the label and use tea tree oil only as recommended.